Set up Service Level Agreement (SLA)

 Service Level Agreement is a call center performance statistic.
 It is the goal for how quickly the agent should answer a portion of the customers, and makes sure everyone is working to the same objective.

-The calculated formula shows as below:
+The calculated formula of SLA is shown as below:

 How to set up Service Level Agreement